nourmuhammed20/cosine-similarity/README.md

 Description
 -----------

 This project is designed to read text files, build an inverted index, and perform cosine similarity calculations to rank files based on their similarity to a given query.
-The project utilizes web crawling with JSoup to gather data from Wikipedia pages, with options to limit the crawl depth.
+The project utilizes web crawling with JSoup in Java to gather data from Wikipedia pages, with options to limit the crawl depth.
 Multi-threading is employed to enhance performance, ensuring faster content retrieval from Wikipedia pages.

 Features
 --------